niclui/niclui.github.io/index.md

 Through this blog, I hope to share some important ideas in an **intuitive** and **non-technical** manner, and to reinforce my personal understanding of these concepts.
 For the latter, I strongly believe that one of the best tests of whether you understand something is whether you can explain it to someone else.

-If you have any questions or feedback, please feel free to contact me at niclui@stanford.edu.
+If you have any questions or feedback, please feel free to contact me at <a href="mailto:niclui@stanford.edu" title="niclui@stanford.edu">niclui@stanford.edu</a>.
 I hope you enjoy embarking on this learning journey together with me :)

 <img src="images/xkcd.png" alt="hi" class="inline"/>
 <em>Credits: xkcd</em>